 - Genre: action adventure

 MARCO GIULIANI → The Last of Us is a brilliant and deeply emotional experience for the same reasons as Telltale’s The Walking Dead.
-On the surface, it’s your run-on-the-mill third person shooter set in a post apocalyptic world.
+On the surface, it’s your run-of-the-mill third-person shooter set in a post-apocalyptic world, so a person who has no idea about it wouldn’t include in the list of the saddest video game of all time.
+But again, that’s just the surface.

 What separates The Last Of Us from its counterparts is the relationship between the bandit Joel and Ellie.
 You follow them through all of their fights and struggles and witness their bond growing with each event, and their father-daughter relationship strengthening over the course of the game.